SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2017-11-24-managing a sql server database from a visual studio database project.markdown

 	If you have any manual scripts, that you might want to run periodicly, store them with the solution in a seperate solution items folder so they will not be compiled into the project output.
 </p>
 <p>
 	The dacpac files that are the output of the project can be used by an automated or manual deployment process to change the databases in your environments.
 Once you update the database, it will remember the version of the dacpac used to update the database.
-The project has a refactorlog file reflecting all changes made in a sequential form.
-Once  a dacpac version has been applied with the changes and you want to run the dacpac again after making manual modifications to the database, it will not be able to restore properly to the intended database state .This is why during development you will usually be using the Schema Compare functionality and running
+The project has a refactor log file reflecting all changes made in a sequential form.
+Once  a dacpac version has been applied with the changes and you want to run the dacpac again after making manual modifications to the database, it will not be able to restore properly to the intended database state.
+This is why during development you will usually be using the Schema Compare functionality and running
-	Pre- and Post-Deployment scripts manually untill all changes are ready and the dacpac reflecting the next sequential update will be pushed out to your testing and eventualy production environments.
+	Pre- and Post-Deployment scripts manually until all changes are ready and the dacpac reflecting the next sequential update will be pushed out to your testing and eventually production environments.
 </p>
 <p>
 	If you have a dacpac file you can deploy it in manually in SQL Server Management Studio with the option below for a new database:<br/>